Welcome to Religious Studies!

 The Department of Religious Studies provides undergraduate and graduate instruction in the academic study of religion in a pluralistic, multicultural, and global context; conducts and publishes research related to religion; and provides service that enhances public understanding of issues related to religion.
 Religious studies faculty also contribute to the institutional work of the College of Liberal Arts and Sciences and the University.
 Our mission is to foster a critical understanding of the significance of religion in human societies and cultures.

 The Department of Religious Studies at UNC Charlotte was created in 1964 by President Bonnie Cone who hired Loy H. Witherspoon to establish a combined “Department of Philosophy and Religion” at Charlotte College.
 Religious Studies and Philosophy became two separate departments in 1972, reflecting a growing trend throughout the country towards departments of religious studies as rightly independent entities, separate from either the venerable traditions of theology or philosophy.
 There were four full-time-faculty members at the time.
-Today, we number fourteen.
-In 2012, we marked our 40th aniversary.
+Today, we number eleven.
+In 2022-23, we marked our 50th aniversary as an academic department.
 As such, we are one of the oldest departments of Religious Studies in the academy and one that is looked to nationally as an example of success and a model for the future.

 Broadly, Religious Studies is the academic inquiry into the fundamental stories, symbols, and practices that human beings have relied on to make sense of themselves and the worlds in which they live.
 The department pursues this inquiry across a range of religious traditions by examining their textual, historical, and cultural dimensions.
 This inquiry does not seek to determine which religious views are “right” or “true,” but rather attempts to gain insight into how religious systems of meaning-making have shaped the cultural orders in which we live—with particular attention to how religious discourses have shaped understandings of race, gender, sexuality, nation, and class.
 The department is explicitly committed to the liberal arts tradition with a commitment to fostering both an international and pluralistic perspective as well as excellence in close reading, critical thinking, and effective communication.